Machine-learning techniques for model-independent searches in dijet final states: Validation in data: identification of ttbar events

 In the case of weakly supervised anomaly detection, caution must be used when reporting properties of the signal from the distributions of the high-anomaly-score sample.
 Because the weakly supervised methods learn to identify the specific characteristics of the signal, they preferentially select background events that have the same characteristics as the signal.
 Thus, the high-anomaly-score sample has a biased selection of background events, which would have to be accounted for in a true measurement of signal properties.
 However, the qualitative features of the distributions are still useful in characterizing the basic phenomenological properties of the excess.

 The results of this comparison are shown in Fig.~\ref{fig:ttbar_excess_interp}.
 Significant differences between the two samples are visible for features already flagged by the importance study.
-The jet mass of ${\sim}175\GeV$ is visible in the \mSD distribution, the \textsc{DeepCSV} score indicates the presence of \PQb quarks, and the $\tau_{32}$ distribution clearly highlights the three-pronged nature of large-radius top quark jets.
+A jet mass of ${\sim}190\GeV$ is visible in the \mSD distribution (which was not explicitly calibrated), the \textsc{DeepCSV} score indicates the presence of \PQb quarks, and the $\tau_{32}$ distribution clearly highlights the three-pronged nature of large-radius top quark jets.
 No significant difference is observed for the number of jet constituents, which the network may only be using in combination with another feature.
 Recovering these properties of the top quark shows how an anomaly search could be interpreted if it yields positive results.

 \ifthenelse{\boolean{cms@external}}{}{ }